remix-run/react-router/docs/hooks/use-submit.md

 submit(obj, { encType: "text/plain" }); // -> request.text()
 ```

+<docs-info>If you're using `createMemoryRouter`, then the `FormData` APIs of `useSubmit` aren't relevant, and all submissions are `payload` based.</docs-info>

-<docs-warn>In future versions of React Router, the default behavior will not serialize raw JSON payloads.
+<docs-warn>In future versions of React Router DOM, the default behavior will not serialize raw JSON payloads.
 If you are submitting raw JSON today it's recommended to specify an explicit `encType`.</docs-warn>

 ### Opting out of serialization